wireapp/wire-server/docs/developer/how-to.md

 #### (C) Use your local code

+This can be useful to get quicker feedback while working on multi-backend code or configuration (e.g. helm charts) than to wait an hour for CI.
+This allows you to test code without uploading it to github and waiting an hour for CI.

 FUTUREWORK: this process is in development (update this section after it's confirmed to work):

 1. have `buildah` available on your system